deeper-x/prioripy/README.md

+# Flask for web applications
-# Flask Project with batteries charged
+(Flask with batteries charged)

-Start your flask project, avoiding boring stuff.
+Start your flask web project, avoiding boring stuff.
 No setup needed.
 Just clone, run and create your blueprints.

 Starting point for your Flask project with: